petar-ceho/karpathy-lectures/README.md

 "Generalization is obtained because a sequence of words that has never been seen before gets high probability if it is made of words that are similar (in the sense of having a nearby representation) to words forming an already seen sentence"

 ### Lecture 4:batch-normalization
+Learning about the statistics of the forward pass,problems regarding initialization of the  weights,biases and dead neurons(regarding activation-function).We also look at the typical diagnostic tools and visualizations you'd want to use to understand the health of your deep network.And introducing the batch-normalization [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167.pdf).